Celtic68/grbUniformOrdering/WeeklyReflection.md

 Paula suggested a website https://www.programmableweb.com to search for APIs.
 She also suggested maybe a sports ticker, or an API that validates a zip code for an address.

+### Week 3 – 9/16/19 through 9/22/19
+#### Tasks Completed:

+* Made changes to Project Plan to push database work back to allow for Hibernate training

+Long week last week with other classes, so I did not get as far ahead as I had hoped.
+This week will likely be a EJ focus week.

+I updated the Project Plan to push database stuff later and move some jsp work earlier to allow for us to get into Hibernate concepts to reduce the amount of project refactoring.